 This policy is not meant to undermine small journal publishers or replace library subscriptions; rather, it will broaden availability of scholarship for those who are unable to access it when those subscriptions are simply out of reach.
 Authors who have this concern are welcome to request a policy waiver for specific articles and are encouraged to discuss policies with colleagues in scholarly societies.

 What if my article incorporates images or figures that I did not produce?

 The major question here: Did you rely on fair use to repurpose the material without permission?
 If so, fair use also applies when sharing your article beyond the journal publication.
-If you received explicit permission to use the figure only as it would appear in the journal, you might need to remove it before sharing your article text.
+If you received explicit permission to use the figure only as it would appear in the journal, you might need to remove it before sharing your article text, but it’s likely the permission was granted for the article in any format, not only for the specific publisher version.
 In general, if you’re asking for permission a good rule of thumb is to try to obtain rights to broadly disseminate the work.

 What happens if I leave UF?

 The policy applies to articles you write while at the University of Florida, so you would be able to keep sharing those articles under these terms even after you leave.